Child tax credits, paid family leave for Georgians pitched in White House plan

 GBPI representatives also said the plan would help thousands of Georgians maintain health coverage expanded during the COVID-19 pandemic, keep shelves stocked for the roughly 57% of families relying on free and reduced-price school meals and boost educational opportunities in a state where two out of three residents lack a bachelor’s degree.

-President Joe Biden touted his latest spending package at a rally last week in metro Atlanta where he pledged to avoid raising taxes on lower and middle-class families and urged supporters to back increased taxes on higher earners and companies.
+President Joe Biden touted his latest spending package at a rally recently in metro Atlanta where he pledged to avoid raising taxes on lower and middle-class families and urged supporters to back increased taxes on higher earners and companies.

 “It’s about time the very wealthy and corporations start paying their fair share,” Biden said at a drive-in rally in Duluth.
 “It’s as simple as that.”